 I. CSc 306 Computing for Biologists: This course will motivate first time learners.
 We have designed this course to be a gradual and gentle introduction to computer science.
-We integrate popular CS topics such as mobile app development in the context of Biology topics.
-We will start with App Inventor and move on to JAVA.

 II.
 CSc 307 Web and Database for Biologists: We have designed this course to follow CSc 306.
 This course exposes students to a user-friendly web development (PHP) program and database basics.
 Students will have the opportunity to practice developing biology relevant web applications.

 An example of a web application could be a web site that creates a community and where users can play a game using tick images – the goal is to guess the right species from the tick images taken by the mobile app (made during 306).
 Another example could be a citizen science web site for various biological or health related research problems.

 Fall and Spring of year 2

 IV.
 A sequence of two Group Research Courses (CSc 690 Special Topics) over one year: The CSc 690 Special Topic Study course (3 units) will combine lectures with an independent research project.
 In these courses, students will form groups to develop a group research topic.
 Lectures will be provided to cover all the research topics selected by all the groups.
 Sample projects will be provided to guide students.
 CS and Biology faculty will assist the students in designing and implementing the projects.

 Example projects include: build an app for a citizen science project, build a program to analyze microscope images, build a program to analyze animal behavior from video, build a program to analyze genetic sequences of a virus.